-It is prayed by the Director of Public Prosecutions that the lower court's judgment and order be set aside, the respondents be convicted and the motor vehicle be returned to P.W 1 who is a lawful owner.
+It is prayed by the Director of Public Prosecutions that the lower court's judgment and order be set aside, the respondents be convicted and the motor vehicle be returned to P.W l who is a lawful owner.

 I wish to state at this juncture that the charge on the 1st count should not have been preferred as conspiracy to commit a felony or laid down under S.334 of the Penal Code.
 It should have been preferred as conspiracy to commit an offence c/s 384 of the Penal Code.
 S.334 of the Penal Code provides for a definition of what a false document means.
-Under S.2 (2) of the Penal Code (Amendment) Act, 1980, it is provided that a reference to a "felony" or a "misdemeanour" in the Penal Code or in any other written law for the time being in force...
+Under S.2 (2) of the Penal Code (Amendment) Act, 1980, it is provided that a reference to a "felony" or a "misdemeanour" in the Penal Code or in any other written law for the time being in force... shall be construed as a reference to an offence...